konsumer/literatedb/README.md

 ## testing

-There are 2 sets of test, using fast in-memory sqlite for local tests that check basic functionality of library, and docker-based integration tests that check all the database-types.
+There are 2 sets of tests, using fast in-memory sqlite for local tests that check basic functionality of library, and docker-based integration tests that check all the database-types.

 ```bash
 # just check local stuff